JoshRacine/RaspberryPi-Geocaching/README.md

 =====================

 - Perl/Python based code for Geocaching with a 1602 LCD and a RPi
-- This code is not entirely my work, some of the code
+- This code is not entirely my work, some of the code is done by...
 - Credit to my friend and peer Jason Giberson for helping with testing and troubleshooting code.

 Requirements